DesiTech-Innovations/desibazaar-backend/README.md

-# DesiBazaar Backend
+# VyaparSathi Backend

 ## Overview
-This is the backend for DesiBazaar POS - an offline-first shop management application targeting Indian village and city level cloth shops.
+This is the backend for VyaparSathi POS - an offline-first shop management application targeting Indian village and city level cloth shops.

 ## Technologies
 - Java 17